How to Time Contractions During Labour – Importance and Procedure

 1. Using a Timer

 When you feel your stomach tightening, start the timer and stop it when the feeling subsides.
-Start the timer again when your next contraction starts, to measure the time between each contraction.
+Start the timer again when your next contraction starts to measure the time between each contraction.

 2. Measure the Average

-Calculating the time between each contraction will tell you if they are regular or the time between them is fluctuating.
+Calculating the time between each contraction will tell you if they are regular or if the time between them is fluctuating.
 If you start feeling regular contractions, then you don’t need to rush to the hospital immediately.
 You can call your doctor, inform him and wait until your contractions become stronger to leave for the hospital.
 Your doctor will coach you and tell you what you should do from there.

 3. Using Technology